POLITICAL COMMUNICATION AND CAMPAIGNING - 2022/3

 - Essay : 2000 words (50%)

-For the media critique students are required to offer a critique of an existing piece of political communication, drawing on the unit.
+For the media critique students are required to For the media critique students are required to critically examine a topic or individual actor of their choice and understand how this is represented in the press.
+Students may compare the same topic/individual at different points in time, or in an international press comparison.
 Please see the module handbook for further information.
 Students are free to select the media source (but will be given an outline of things to look for) and may opt to do a comparative study.
 Assessments deadlines to be confirmed – students should refer to the Module Handbook prior to the start of semester.

 Formative assessment and feedback